bioperl/bioperl.github.io/howtos/Tiling.md

 ```

-Read more about features at [the HOWTO](HOWTO:Feature-Annotation "wikilink").
+Read more about features at [the HOWTO].

 ### Statistics Method "Actions"